sph-mn/nihongo/readme.md

 additionally included in this repository are
 * a one file stroke-order lookup application at `download/kanji-viewer.html`. this html file can be downloaded and viewed in a browser but is also hosted [here](http://sph.mn/other/kanji-viewer.html).
 * under download/extras among other things:
-  jouyou-example-words.csv: example words for each jouyou kanji, except words that are not in the top 10000 jouyou-by-stroke-count-extras.csv: like the default kanji deck but with example words in a third field
+  jouyou-example-words.csv: example words for each jouyou kanji, except words that are not in the top 10000. example words are selected and sorted by twitter and blog usage frequencies (see sources below) and sensitive words are excluded jouyou-by-stroke-count-extras.csv: like the default kanji deck but with example words in a third field
   * writing-n5.csv: a jlpt n5 vocabulary list for practising writing for only words that include kanji with pronounciation in romaji, meaning and the word
   * writing-n5.apkg: an anki deck for the jlpt n5 vocabulary list for writing practice